 RELATED: Pools on Long Island Open to the Public

 Enjoy mini golf at Tiki Action Park.
 Just beware of the pond in the center of the course.

 Open March through November or December

 Say aloha to a fun-filled day at Tiki Action Park, where your family can enjoy Hawaiian-inspired mini-golf, complete with waterfalls, caves, streams, Hawaiian music, and a 10-foot tiki fountain.
-There is a thrilling go-kart track, Mission Impassable laser maze, and a flashy arcade that offers two-for-Tiki Tuesdays.
+There is a thrilling go-kart track, Mission Impassable laser maze, and a flashy 50-game arcade that offers two-for-Tiki Tuesdays.
 The park is available for birthday parties and other catered events, including after-prom parties and corporate outings.
 There’s an ice cream and snack bar and a gift shop stocked with Tiki-inspired apparel and collectibles.